 Heres my opinion:

 Surgery.
 If there are anaerobes and gram negative bacilli, that means dead tissue and that means aggressive debridement.
 Most dead tissue, while it grows bacteria, is not infected.
+And once the dead/infected tissue is removed, the infection is cured.

 Here is a surprise (at least to me).
-After successful treatment diabetic foor infections tend to recur (not a surprise) but the prior treatment doesn't lead to subsequent infections from resistant organisms (PubMed).
+After successful treatment diabetic foot infections tend to recur (not a surprise) but the prior treatment doesn't lead to subsequent infections from resistant organisms (PubMed).
 That is a surprise.

 If mixed synergistic necrotizing fasciitis: third generation cephalosporins PLUS metronidazole OR carbapenems OR quinolone PLUS metronidazole ORpiperacillin/tazobactam ALL SELECTIONS +/- aminoglycosides if septic.